programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

 6\.
 [Create a Google bucket](https://cloud.google.com/storage/docs/creating-buckets)

 In Cloud Storage, data are stored in 'buckets'.
-Although it is possible to upload folders or files to buckets in your browser, I've integrated this step in the code provided below.
+Although it is possible to upload folders or files to buckets in your browser, this step is integrated in the code provided below.

 ### Python setup